Lee Harvey Oswald: New Orleans

 According to anti-Castro militant Carlos Bringuier, Oswald visited him on August 5 and 6 at a store he owned in New Orleans.
-Bringuier was the New Orleans delegate for the anti-Castro organization Directorio Revolucionario Estudantil (DRE).
+Bringuier was the New Orleans delegate for the anti-Castro organization Directorio Revolucionario Estudiantil (DRE).
 Bringuier would later tell the Warren Commission that he believed Oswald's visits were an attempt by Oswald to infiltrate his group.
 On August 9, Oswald turned up in downtown New Orleans handing out pro-Castro leaflets.
 Bringuier confronted Oswald, claiming he was tipped off about Oswald's leafleting by a friend.
 A scuffle ensued and Oswald, Bringuier, and two of Bringuier's friends were arrested for disturbing the peace.
 Prior to leaving the police station, Oswald requested to speak with an FBI agent.
 Oswald told the agent that he was a member of the New Orleans branch of the Fair Play for Cuba Committee which he claimed had 35 members and was led by A. J. Hidell.
 In fact, Oswald was the branch's only member and it had never been chartered by the national organization.

 A week later, on August 16, Oswald again passed out Fair Play for Cuba leaflets with two hired helpers, this time in front of the International Trade Mart.
 The incident was filmed by WDSU-TV.
 The two others were an unidentified Cuban man and Charles Hall Steele Jr., who Oswald had found at an employment office and paid $2 for fifteen minutes of his time.
 The next day, Oswald was interviewed by WDSU radio commentator William Stuckey, who probed Oswald's background.
 A few days later, Oswald accepted Stuckey's invitation to take part in a WDSU radio debate with Carlos Bringuier and Bringuier's associate Edward Scannell Butler, head of the right-wing Information Council of the Americas (INCA).
 This debate was taped and later released by INCA as "Oswald: Self-Portrait in Red".